-Losing more than 80mL of blood during the cycle
+- Losing more than 80mL of blood during the cycle

-Bleeding that lasts more than 7 days
+- Bleeding lasting more than 7 days

-Waking up at night to change pads or tampons
+- Waking up at night to change pads or tampons

-Blood clots that are as big as a quarter or larger
+- Blood clots that are as big as a quarter or larger

-Periods that interfere with daily activities (aka. standing up from a chair might be terrifying)
+- Periods that interfere with daily activities (aka. standing up from a chair might be terrifying)

-Iron deficiency (ie. cold hands and feet, hair loss, overall feeling fatigued, dizziness and lightheadedness).
+- Iron deficiency (ie. cold hands and feet, hair loss, overall feeling fatigued, dizziness and lightheadedness).

 Risk factors of heavy bleeding

 Risk factors include:

 - Relative with bleeding disorders/has been treated for excessive bleeding